AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-modularity.md

 ---
 title: Test modularity | Commerce Testing
-description: Learn how the Functional Testing Framework relies on modularity to support the testing requirements of highly customized and constantly evolving Adobe Commerce and Magento Open Source projects.
+description: Learn how the Functional Testing Framework relies on modularity to support the testing requirements of highly customized and constantly evolving projects.
 ---

 # Test Modularity